 The Perfect Balance

-You’ve made the perfect peanut and jelly sandwich, the proportions of sweet and salty are flawless.
-Oh yeah, Balance!
+You’ve made the perfect peanut butter and jelly sandwich.
+The proportions of sweet and salty are flawless.
+Oh yeah, balance!

 Cats landing on their feet.
 Ballet dancers.
 Tightrope walking.
 Yoga.

 Booking the perfect venue for your off-site event?
 Some places have the ability to make it look effortless, and make event planners look like geniuses.

 Many factors go into choosing the perfectly balanced venue for your event.
 Finding a place that is keeping with the tone and purpose of your event while simultaneously offering maximum comfort and amenities for your guests can be quite a performance.

 Would a checklist of considerations help?
 Have a look at these 9 items to look like a planning pro and achieve a memorable event for your group.

 - It is of utmost importance that your location feature easy accessibility.
 Transportation to and from the event must be straightforward and secure.
 Think about arrivals by air, car or rail.
 If there are a large number of people arriving in their own cars, make sure there is suitable parking and/or valet service.

 - Lodging is the next most important consideration.
 It’s obviously best if you can get beautiful sleeping rooms and awesome meeting space in the same facility, but it can work if you are careful about transportation between the two.
 If the event is not taking place in a hotel or retreat facility it is extremely important that the lodging be within reasonable driving or walking distance.
 Find out ahead of time if your accommodations might offer a shuttle to and from the event, or if there is parking nearby.
 Depending on cost, you may want to think about renting or hiring a van service, or services like Uber or Lyft.
 If high-quality lodging can be obtained at the same location as the event it ensures a more successful outcome.
 Find out more about our guest rooms at the Endicott House.